HTTP-RPC/Kilo/README.md

 }
 ```

-Types or methods tagged with the `Deprecated` annotation will be identified as such in the output.
+The `FormData` annotation can be used to document methods that accept form data.
+Types or methods annotated as `Deprecated` will be identified as such in the output.

 A JSON version of the generated documentation can be obtained by specifying an "Accept" type of "application/json" in the request headers.
 The response can be used to process an API definition programatically; for example, to generate client-side stub code.